Mandates and Estate Agents

 Before you sign with anyone, ask how many properties they've sold in your area in the last 12 months, what their average days-on-market figure is, and what the difference was between listing price and final selling price.
 An agent who knows their numbers will answer without hesitation.
 One who can't produce figures may not know them, or may prefer you don't ask.

 A guide to choosing an estate agent covers the full set of questions worth putting to an agent before you commit.
-The short version: realistic advice and area knowledge matter more than any price promise.
+The short version: realistic advice and area knowledge count for more than any price promise.
 An agent can name a high number to win your mandate.
 The one worth signing with is the one who can support that number with comparable sales from your street or area.

 Registration is non-negotiable.
 Every practitioner you work with must hold a current Fidelity Fund Certificate issued by the PPRA.
 Without it, they're not legally permitted to earn commission in South Africa.
 Ask to see it before you sign anything.